Everything You Need to Know About ETH2

 - A bunch of things I didn’t specifically mention.
 There are a lot of ideas floating around and ideas that have already been implemented, including some system-wide upgrades that are part of the current phase of the Ethereum roadmap called Metropolis, and versions of the ideas on this page and important features contained within them.
-So keep in mind there is a lot more being worked on that the major items I’ve mentioned.
+So keep in mind there is a lot more being worked on than the major items I’ve mentioned.

-- … also zk-snarks (a “zero knowledge proofs” technology created for zcash) might be used as a temporary scaling solution in the meantime.
+- … also zk-snarks (a “zero-knowledge proofs” technology created for zcash) might be used as a temporary scaling solution in the meantime.

 The future of Ethereum – Casper PoS, Plasma, Sharding, Zk-SNARKs and more.